dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 }
 {% endhighlight %}

-Writing HTTP clients is very similar using the [HttpClient](http://api.dartlang.org/io/HttpClient.html) class.
+Writing HTTP clients is very similar to using the [HttpClient](http://api.dartlang.org/io/HttpClient.html) class.

 </section>